k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/07_graphit_quiz.md

 Which of the following statements is definitely true?

-A: Javascripts functions can be added to graphit nodes as long as the noe is defined as a function.
+A: Javascripts functions can be added to graphit nodes as long as the node is defined as a function.

 B: Complex Java functions can be developed from java web-services that can invoke in-turn invoke a graphit file.

-C: SQL statements can be used from a graphit node as long as it is defined as an SQl or a SQL non-prepared node.
+C: SQL statements can be used from a graphit node as long as it is defined as an SQL or a SQL non-prepared node.

 D: A graphit node can retrieve a specific LUI data by using the following command: get LUI.${ID}.